 Pepper spray is a popular option to subdue violent incarcerated persons when other de-escalation methods fail.
 It is preferred over options of lethal force in most correctional settings.

 The effects of pepper spray are related to skin and eye irritation, as well as neurogenic inflammation.
 When pepper spray comes in contact with eyes, nose and mucous membrane it causes involuntary eye closure and a sensation of shortness of breath.
-These conditions provide greater chance of apprehension and incapacitation.
+These conditions provide greater chance of patient concern and incapacitation.
 Officers should use the minimum amount necessary to contain the situation, however, sometimes a great deal of spray is necessary and your patient may arrive having been immersed in oil.

 Take Action